October 20, 2020 on News by steve

 Your art collection is dear to you because of the emotions it evokes in you.
 On the other hand, it is also valuable because of its intrinsic value and the inevitable appreciation of its content.
 With the passage of time, it is difficult to judge its market value without the assistance of professionals familiar with market trends.
 It is for this purpose that le Balcon d’art, like any reputable art gallery, offers you a periodic appraisal of your paintings, sculptures, reproductions and other precious objets d’art.

-A good evaluation must proceed in the respect of the customer but also in the knowledge of the reasons which motivates this evaluation.
+A good appraisal must proceed in the respect of the customer but also in the knowledge of the reasons which motivates this evaluation.

 For example, the replacement value for insurance purposes is not necessarily the same as the value of an estate or the value established for the purpose of selling the collection.